anorlovsky/dotfiles/notes/annotated_arch_packages.md

 # Development
 sublime-text
-micro 2.0.10-2 - probably going to stop using it, it's kinda buggy and rought around the edges nano 6.2-1
+micro 2.0.10-2 - probably going to stop using it, it's kinda buggy and rough around the edges nano 6.2-1

 dbeaver 21.3.4-1